Ya'akov Katz (politician born 1951): Settler leader

-Later years

-With the election of Israeli Prime Minister Menachem Begin in 1977, Katz, with wife and children, were among the first ten families to establish the Israeli settlement of Beit El in the northern Judean Hills surrounding Jerusalem.
-Katz founded the Beit-El Yeshiva Center, an educational center comprising myriad institutions with over 1,200 students: the Beit El Yeshiva and Kollel, Teachers' College, Har Brakha Hesder Yeshiva, Bnei Tzvi Yeshiva High School, Ra'aya Academy for Young Women (high school), Beit El Pre-Military Academy, as well as Arutz Sheva.

-Bureaucratic life

-Katz served as an assistant to Ariel Sharon when Sharon was Housing and Development Minister.
+He and his family were among the first ten families to move to Beit El.Katz served as an assistant to Ariel Sharon when Sharon was Housing and Development Minister.
 Katz was involved in the absorption of olim from the former Soviet Union, and was responsible for building more than 35,000 housing units in East Jerusalem, the West Bank, and the Golan Heights.
 These houses doubled the Jewish population beyond the Green Line.